Lithium Polymer Charging/Discharging & Safety Information

 - Although our batteries are now water sealed, we do not recommend submerging our batteries for extended periods of time.
 The battery packs will be protected during normal rc conditions.

-The use of Lithium Polymer batteries in radio-controlled models is to be considered experimental, and there is no warranty, expressed or implied, by the manufacturer, distributors, or retailers with respect to the capacity, life in cycles, storage, or discharge characteristics of lithium cells in RC use, nor any other use nor aspect unless otherwise stated.
+The use of Lithium Polymer batteries in radio-controlled models is to be considered experimental, and there is no warranty, expressed or implied, by the manufacturer, distributors, or retailers with respect to the replacement of vehicles, chargers, or damage to property or person, nor any other use nor aspect unless otherwise stated.

 LiPo Battery Warming Devices/”Bumping” LiPo Packs: